ic4j/ic4j-agent/README.md

 # dfinity-agent
+Complete documentation <a href="https://docs.ic4j.com">
+here</a>

 IC4J Agent for The Internet Computer is a set of native Java libraries to connect remotely to the Internet Computer applications.
-Full documentation <a href=" https://docs.ic4j.com">
-here</a>

 <a href="https://dfinity.org/">
 https://dfinity.org/